Student Spotlight: Hawkeye Marching Band’s Golden Girls

 “I have loved being in the Hawkeye Marching Band here,” Spanbauer said.
 “It’s been just an incredible experience.”

-One of her favorite marching band traditions is the third quarter of the football games, where the drum major and the Golden Girl can go up to the top floor of the UI Stead Family Children’s Hospital and visit with the kids.
-Unfortunately, because of COVID-19, they were unable to continue the tradition this year, but Spanbauer said she knows it was for the best.
+One of her favorite marching band traditions is during the third quarter of football games at Kinnick Stadium, where the drum major and the Golden Girl go up to the top floor of the UI Stead Family Children’s Hospital and visit with the kids there.
+Unfortunately, because of COVID-19, the tradition was unable to this year, but Spanbauer said she knows it was for the best.

-After four years of being the only twirler in the band, she was joined by Junior Golden Girl Ella McDaniel, a first year.
+After four years of being the only twirler in the band, Spanbaueris now joined by Junior Golden Girl Ella McDaniel, a first year.

-Spanbauer said it was different having another person added to the position, but she was excited to figure out how it was going to work.
-They wanted to highlight their individual skills, but also build off each other to become better twirlers, she said.
+Spanbauer said it was different adding another person to the position, but she was excited to figure out how it was going to work.
+The pair wanted to highlight their individual skills, but also build off each other to become better twirlers, she said.

 RELATED: Hawkeye Marching Band celebrates 141 years with BAND 141 exhibit

 Spanbauer described she and McDaniel’s relationship as “so much fun.”
-She said they are always messing around together, and McDaniel almost feels like her little sister because of the five-year age difference.
+She said they are always messing around together, and McDaniel almost feels like her little sister because of the five-year age difference between them.

 “I’m almost her mom at times.
 She likes to call me ‘Mom’ on occasion,” Spanbauer said.
 “I guess because I’m always reminding her to do things or trying to assist her in learning the Golden Girl position.”

-McDaniel is from Candia, New Hampshire, and has been twirling for 13 years.
-She said her favorite part of twirling is the challenge, and there is always something new to learn.
+McDaniel is from Candia, New Hampshire, and has twirled for 13 years.
+She said her favorite part of twirling is the challenge, and that there is always something new to learn.

-One of the biggest moments in football this season was the game against Penn State.
+One of the biggest moments in football this season was Iowa’s game against Penn State.
 McDaniel had only one word to describe the feeling of that day – “insane.”
-She didn’t know what to expect when she was told that fans might storm the field after the game.
+She didn’t know what to expect, after she was told fans might storm the field following the game.

 RELATED: Student Spotlight: Senior Jared “Bobi” Knox